| |

 securing airway in the above five cases for whom awake intubation

+were determined.
 After maintaining cervical immobilization, the patients were well

 pre-oxygenated.
 Under Sellick’s maneuver, the physicians applied